MurluKrishna4352/PathFinder/README.md

 ## 📣 Contributing

-Coming soon — feel free to fork and star meanwhile ✨
+We welcome contributions!
+Feel free to fork the repo, create a branch, and submit a pull request.
+Whether it's fixing bugs, improving UI, or adding new features — your input is valued. ✨

 ---